DHAN112/LegalReviewer/README.md

 # 🧭 Career Compass AI

 An AI-powered advisor that transforms career uncertainty into an actionable plan, using generative AI to instantly bridge the gap between your current skills and your dream job.

-**This project was created for the Gen AI Exchange Hackathon - September 2025.**
+**This project was created by Team AI Squad for the Gen AI Exchange Hackathon.**

 ---